Happy holidays! Here at Nanny Parent Connection, we want to share how to include your nanny in your holiday celebrations and traditions.

 This could look like gift-making for other friends or family members.
 Make sure to think this one through, there are popular things out there such as making ornaments, or framed artwork, anything like that would be really “giftable” and cherished by friends or family.
 So your nanny can sit down with your kids to construct these types of projects or maybe you have a specific project in mind that your nanny might be able to help your child put together.

-Think about giving trees and how your nanny and your child might be able to participate in that, that’ll be a really fun holiday activity and it will help to include your nanny in the holiday season!
+Think about giving trees and how your nanny and your child might be able to participate in that.
+That’ll be a really fun holiday activity and it will help to include your nanny in the holiday season!

 Tip #3: Show your appreciation with a holiday gift, or bonus, or both